Dacian Cioloș: Nomination and term as EU Commissioner for Agriculture

 At the end of November, Barroso nominated Cioloș to the Agriculture position, observing that he was the "most competent" of those submitted for consideration, and lauding his "modern vision" of agriculture and rural development.
 The British magazine Farmers Weekly considered the nomination "a controversial choice", citing recent mismanagement by Romania of EU funds, but also acknowledged his "broad agricultural experience".
-England and Wales' National Farmers Union as well as Scotland's NFU welcomed the appointment.
+National Farmers' Union of England and Wales as well as Scotland's NFU welcomed the appointment.
 Italian Minister of Agriculture Luca Zaia and French President Nicolas Sarkozy likewise congratulated Cioloș.
 German news agency Deutsche Presse-Agentur and British newspaper The Independent both criticised the nomination due to the funds mismanagement issue, with French daily Ouest-France alleging that the cause of British indignation was the perception that Cioloș would be akin to a second French EU Commissioner, given his close ties to that country.

 After winning approval from the European Parliament in February 2010, Cioloș set forth his priority: maintaining a "thriving agricultural sector" in order to ensure food security, environmental preservation and protection of the countryside, help combat global warming and maintain a "fair standard of living" for farmers.
 As part of this objective, he promised to continue adapting and restructuring the Common Agricultural Policy.

 In July 2015, Barroso's successor Jean-Claude Juncker named Cioloș as his special adviser on international food security.